carlosdagos/blog/posts/2016-05-25-typesafe-sql-at-haskellerz.markdown

 I showed up to the HaskellerZ talk to see a pretty cool talk on [common Haskell mistakes](https://www.youtube.com/watch?v=S3WGPuqfBLg).
-After that, being in the awesome city of Zurich, and unable to pass on a beer, I joined these fine fellas for dinner and drinks and had some great, refreshing conversations regarding engineering in general.
+After that, being in the awesome city of Zürich, and unable to pass on a beer, I joined these fine fellas for dinner and drinks and had some great, refreshing conversations regarding engineering in general.
 And upcoming concerts, because it’s Zürich.